Catevika/catevika/README.md

 ## I'm Dominique BELLO - also known as 'Catevika'

-### I am a French woman, Fullstack Developer, based in Paris, France
+### I am a French woman, Fullstack Web Developer, based in Paris, France

 ### Currently